Rivermate | Mexico landscape

 Explore standard working hours and overtime regulations in Mexico

-• Mixed shift (Mixta): Includes periods of both day and night shifts, provided the night shift portion is less than three and a half hours.
+• Mixed Shift (Jornada Mixta): Comprises periods from both day and night shifts, provided the night period is less than three and a half hours.
+If the night period is three and a half hours or more, it is considered a night shift.
+Maximum duration is 7.5 hours per day.

 Shift Type Maximum Daily Hours Maximum Weekly Hours